qthequartermasterman/fallout-houston-campaign/docs/Background/factions/lonestarrepublic.md

 The election of 2285 was marked by passionate debates, campaign rallies, and a high level of civic engagement.
 It reflected the Republic's challenges and opportunities as it grappled with issues of energy, expansion, and diplomacy.
 Ultimately, the choice between General Samuel Davis's assertive expansionist vision and Alexander Sullivan's unity and sustainability platform lay in the hands of the Republic's citizens.

-#### The Results:
+#### Results
 General Samuel Davis and Vice President Isabella Torres won the election by a narrow margin, securing the Presidency for the Expansionist Party.
 The Unity Party conceded defeat and pledged to work with the new administration to address the Republic's challenges.
 The election results were a testament to the Republic's democratic principles and the people's commitment to shaping their future.

-Despite the narrow margin in the presidential election, their party won a majority of races for the Senate and Congress, giving them a strong mandate to pursue their agenda.
+Despite the narrow margin in the presidential election, their party won a majority of races for the Senate and Congress (albeit most individual races by a similarly narrow margin), giving them a strong mandate to pursue their agenda.
 The Expansionist Party's victory was a significant milestone for the Lone Star Republic, as it set the stage for a new era of expansion and growth.

 ### The Davis Administration (2285-)